gridxdev/bluegrid-docs/Writerside/topics/introduction/Term-and-definition.md

     </def>
     <def title="Additional data" id="additional-data-term">
       <p>
-        <b>Additional data</b> is the data generated in BlueGrid, by users such as shapes, markups, materials, etc. that are stored with referencing to a <b>page</b>.
-A page is the access point to its additional data.
+        <b>Additional data</b> refers to the information generated in BlueGrid by users, such as <a href="Term-and-definition.md" anchor="shape-def">shapes, markups</a> <a href="Term-and-definition.md" anchor="material-def"> materials</a>, and other relevant content.
+This data is stored in relation to a specific <a href="Term-and-definition.md" anchor="page-def"> page</a>.
+Essentially, a page serves as the access point to its associated additional data.
       </p>
     </def>
 </deflist>